Real Lines on Random Cubic Surfaces: Introduction

 We, the authors, wish to thank Antonio Lerario, our professor and the person without whom this article would not exist.
 Thank you for believing in us, in us who "attiriamo altre basi reali su armoniche random" ($=$we attract other real bases on random harmonics), and for your amazing ability in creating anagrams.
 Special thanks also to SISSA, the place where this article was born, and to the Max Planck Institute for Mathematics in the Sciences, Leipzig, for making our first little research experience great.
+We would also like to thank the ICERM for the beautiful workshop on Symmetry, Randomness, and Computations in Real Algebraic Geometry, that was the occasion for interesting discussions.